 - Information systems and technology

 - Real estate

-Trent-Gurbuz also noted, “Some programs allow business administration majors to pursue dual degrees in areas such as international relations, computer science, neuroscience or philosophy.”
+Trent-Gurbuz also noted, “Some programs allow (a business major) to pursue dual degrees in areas such as international relations, computer science, neuroscience or philosophy.”

 Business Management degree jobs to consider

 Combining the benefits of a business degree and a management degree with training in diverse areas such as administration and organizational behavior as well as knowledge in specialized fields like healthcare administration, sports management, international business, and human resource management, a degree in business management makes a wealth of careers accessible.